Government includes individual bond holders in debt exchange programme

 There would also be eight new instruments to the composition of the new bonds, for a total of 12 new bonds, one maturing each year starting January 2027 and ending January 2038.

+included in the Amended and Restated Exchange Memorandum.”
+The Ministry added in the release.

-The government has further extended the deadline for voluntary participation in the debt exchange programme to January 16, 2023 from the previous December 30.
+The Government has further extended the deadline for the voluntary participation in the debt exchange programme to January 16, 2023 from the previous December 30.